matsveyenak/matsveyenak/README.md

-### Hi all 👋
+### hi all 👋

 🙂 I’m a Junior Android Developer at Capgemini now

-🌱 Love Android Development and UX Design
+🌱 enjoy Android Development and UX Design

-💬 Ask me about tennis or Eurovision lol
+💬 ask me about tennis or Eurovision lol

-📫 How to reach me: [email](mailto:aliaksei.matsveyenak@gmail.com) 📧
+📫 how to reach me: [linkedin](https://www.linkedin.com/in/matsveyenak/), [email](mailto:aliaksei.matsveyenak@gmail.com)

-😄 Lover of sports, history and music industry
+😄 lover of sports, history and music industry